How to Sell Used CNC Equipment

 Auction Sale

-Competitive bidding to maximize value
+Competitive bidding maximizes value

 - Often achieves highest prices